jfspps/Data-Structures-and-Algorithms/Types_of_recursion.md

 # Types of recursive functions #
-+ Tail recursion: when the recursive function is the last callof a a block, for example
++ Tail recursion: when the recursive function is the last call of a a block, for example

 ```C++
 void fun(int n)